← Back to trust

 12.1.
 Calibrated capital-weighted authority

-The capitalized-judgment-miscalibration claim weakens if subnet-level studies with external performance benchmarks show that higher-authority validators are consistently better calibrated to task performance than lower-authority validators across a broad range of subnet types.
+The claim that the capitalized-judgment architecture leaves calibration unsecured weakens if subnet-level studies with external performance benchmarks show that higher-authority validators are consistently better calibrated to task performance than lower-authority validators across a broad range of subnet types; such a finding would show stake operating as a reliable proxy for evaluative competence even without an internal re-anchoring mechanism.

 Observable metric: correlation between validator stake and validator accuracy against external performance benchmarks across subnet types.